cptleo92/AAO-Projects/URLShortener/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+But actually since this is just a little project I'm doing for AAO, I'll go ahead and leave this comment in here.

 Things you may want to cover:

 * Ruby version